barumau/panlingue/eng/G-PoS.md

 In other languages nothing could be guessed only by the last vowels of words, but in Panlingue they reveal the structure of the whole sentence.
 First, the word classes can be known, because they are indicated by the vowel endings.
-The first word is a noun, the next one is a verb, and the last two are an adjective and a noun.
+The first word is a noun because it ends in *-e*, the next one is a verb because it ends in *-a*, and the last two are an adjective and a noun ending in *-i* and *-e* respectively.
 Second, the constituents of the sentence and their order can be known from the word classes.
 The sentence consists of
-a subject, which is the first noun, a predicate, which is the verb, and an object, which consists of the adjective and the noun at the end.
+a subject, which is the first noun, a predicate, which is the verb, and an object, which consists of the adjective and the noun in the end.
-The word order is subject–verb–object.
+The word order is thus subject–verb–object.

         ░░░░e     ░░░░░a     ░░░░i      ░░░░e.
          │          │          │          │